nginx/unit-docs/source/configuration.rst

         The default is 8388608 (8 MB).

     * - :samp:`static`
-      - Object, configures static asset handling.
+      - Object; configures static asset handling.
 Has a single object option named :samp:`mime_types` that defines specific `MIME types
         <https://www.iana.org/assignments/media-types/media-types.xhtml>`__ as
         options.
 An option's value can be a string or an array of strings;